Josh Rosen: Early life

-High school career

 Rosen attended St. John Bosco High School, a Catholic high school in Bellflower, California, where he had a 4.3 GPA.
-As a senior, he was named the Los Angeles Times Player of the Year and the Long Beach Press-Telegram Dream Team Player of the Year after passing for 3,186 yards, 29 touchdowns, and four interceptions.
+As a senior, Rosen was named the Los Angeles Times Player of the Year and the Long Beach Press-Telegram Dream Team Player of the Year after passing for 3,186 yards, 29 touchdowns, and four interceptions.
 He was named a 2014 USA Today High School All-American.
-He was also named the Southern California Jewish Sports Hall of Fame's Male High School Athlete of the Year.
-During his playing career, he passed for 11,175 yards and 90 touchdowns.
+Rosen was also named the Southern California Jewish Sports Hall of Fame's Male High School Athlete of the Year.
+During his high school career, he threw for 11,175 yards and 90 touchdowns.

 Rosen was rated by both Rivals.com and Scout.com as a five-star recruit and ranked as the best quarterback in his class.
 Rivals also ranked him as the best overall recruit.
 He verbally committed to the University of California, Los Angeles (UCLA) in March 2014 before officially signing in September.